Usage

 - Select any additional resources to include

-- Click Commit — the previous commit is replaced
+- Click Commit — the previous commit is replaced (a message-only amend is allowed)

 Viewing Diffs